adityagi02/LeetHub-Safari-Extension/README.md

 <p> <strong>2.</strong> There's no easy way of accessing your leetcode problems in one place! <br>
 Moreover, pushing code manually to GitHub from Leetcode is very time consuming.
 So, why not just automate it entirely without spending a SINGLE additional second on it? </p>

+## Installation
+1. Download all the files to a folder either by the "Download as ZIP" button or by cloning the repo.

+2. Launch Safari, navigate to Safari->Preferences->Extensions.
+3. If AutoJoomer is there, check it.
+4. Else follow these steps:

+   a) Go to Safari->Preferences->Advanced

+   b) Check "Show Develop menu in menu bar"

+   c) Go back to safari menu->develop and check "Allow Unsigned Extensions.

+5. click on "AutoJoomer" logo in the panel left to link displayer.
+6. Set the required values, click "SAVE"

+DONE!!

 ## How does LeetHub work?

 <h4> Your LeetHub portfolio could like <a href="https://github.com/tanyarajhans/LeetCode"> this </a>!  </h4>